AdaneNT/Gait-Analysis-Toolkit/README.md

 docker run -p 8082:8080 gait_module

 ## Demo
-Visit the live Swagger UI on your local host: http://localhost:8088/apidocs
+Visit the Swagger UI on your local host: http://localhost:8088/apidocs

 Use X_test_raw.txt to test the API endpoint /predict.